• what is a TV promo? A reintroduction

-The best part is, you can do it at home without any fancy equipment or any particular expertise, which makes it great for people without access to fancy equipment.
+The best part is, you can do it at home without any fancy equipment or any particular expertise, which makes it great for people in a home situation, without access to professional hardware/software.

 This step-by-step process will teach you the basics of promo making from scratch:

 - the promo producer skill set